uoracs/talapas2-knowledge-base/docs/storage/transferring_data/globus/guest_collection.md

 Finally, click the 'Create Collection' button.

+{: .note }
-**_Note:_** Select the checkbox 'Force encryption on tranfers to and from this collection' as needed.
+Select the checkbox 'Force encryption on tranfers to and from this collection' as needed.
 Click 'view more fields' to add more information and settings to the Guest Collection.

 ![Globus File Manager Page](../../../../../assets/images/globus_cephfs_collection_guest_collection_settings.png)